W02 Learning Activity: Responsive Menus

 What does the

-syntax in the CSS rule selector do?The syntax selects a pseudo-elements to the selected element which in this case, allows us to add content to the existing content in the element.
+::syntax in the CSS rule selector do?The syntax selects a pseudo-elements to the selected element which in this case, allows us to add content to the existing content in the element.

 - CSS: Wayfinding – Add a rule for the "active" class to

-"Making it easy for people to navigate around a website or application helps everyone find what they need quickly and effectively.
-Clear wayfinding especially helps people with visual, mobility, or cognitive impairments who may otherwise find it difficult to understand where they are and how to get where they want to go." - Harvard University - Digital Accessibility
+In this example theactiveclass is applied to the About page.<a href="#" title="About Us" class="active">About Us</a>"Making it easy for people to navigate around a website or application helps everyone find what they need quickly and effectively.
+Clear wayfinding especially helps people with visual, mobility, or cognitive impairments who may otherwise find it difficult to understand where they are and how to get where they want to go." – Harvard University – Digital Accessibility

 - Be sure to Save your changes on your CodePen.